Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Gaia GPS provides detailed mapping for high-country navigation.

-If finding new trails and knowing exactly where public land begins matters most, onX is worth the higher price.
+If discovering trails and knowing exactly where public land starts and stops matters most to you, the higher price is justified.

-Download free USFS Motor Vehicle Use Maps into Avenza for reliable, authoritative navigation at minimal cost.
+Download free USFS Motor Vehicle Use Maps into Avenza.
+You get authoritative, official maps at basically no cost.

 Pickup truck adventure vehicle